bearstech/tls_drama/README.md

  * Python 2.7 HEAD + OpenSSL 1.0.1j: *OK*
  * Python 3.4.2 + OpenSSL 1.0.1j: *OK*

+So, there will be an official 2.7.9 python release.
+Pray for your package maintener to consider it as a secure patch, not a new version for the futur stable release.
+Or just become modern, use Python 3.

 ### OpenSSL

 You can try with your openssl too :